OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 To learn more about all options for advanced usage, check the [documentation in the official Frida website](https://frida.re/docs/frida-trace/ "documentation").

 ##### JNI Tracing

 As detailed in the section on [Static Analysis](#static-analysis), the first argument passed to every JNI function is a JNI interface pointer.
 This pointer contains a table of functions that allows native code to access the Android Runtime.
 Spotting this pattern can help with understanding the type of functionality a library is performing, such as where it creates new strings or calls Java methods.

-[jnitrace](https://github.com/chame1eon/jnitrace "jnitrace") is a Frida based tool that traces usage of the methods in the JNI interface pointer by a library, including the arguments and return values.
-It is heavily influenced by `frida-trace` and aims to provide similar functionality and output.
+[jnitrace](https://github.com/chame1eon/jnitrace "jnitrace") is a Frida based tool similar to frida-trace which specifically targets the usage of Android's JNI API by native libraries, providing a convenient way to obtain JNI method traces including arguments and return values.

 Like `frida-trace`, `jnitrace` can be installed via pip.
 However, `jnitrace` is only available for python3.